 Wondering what to expect at a B&B?
 We'll address your concerns and bust a few myths once and for all:

 Top 10 B&B Myths - Busted!

-Innkeepers at our over 150 member inns have heard it all when it comes to myths about B&B travel.
+Innkeepers at our member inns have heard it all when it comes to myths about B&B travel.
 Some of the misgivings can be quite funny while other myths have hung on for decades and simply won’t let go.
 So, in the spirit of the popular TV show “MythBusters” on the Discovery Channel, we bring you the Wisconsin Bed & Breakfast Association’s list of the “Top 10 Misperceptions about Staying at a B&B.”

 1. You have to share a bathroom.
 FALSE.

-These days, nearly every B&B in our organization offers guests private baths, and not just your run-of-the-mill baths either.
+These days, every B&B in our organization offers guests private baths, and not just your run-of-the-mill baths either.
 Many innkeepers have invested in luxury spa-like bathroom upgrades that include steam showers, whirlpool baths, and plush robes and slippers.